yuvibirdi/open-bias/README.md

 ### Core Components
 - **`ingest-worker`**: Monitors 40+ RSS feeds, performs intelligent story grouping with quality controls, and maintains source diversity
-- **`enrich-worker`**: AI-powered bias analysis using multiple providers, sentiment detection, and Elasticsearch indexing.
+- **`enrich-worker`**: AI-powered bias analysis using multiple providers, sentiment detection, and Elasticsearch indexing
 - **`api`**: Hono-based REST API with JWT authentication, story endpoints, and user management with Redis caching for performance optimization
 - **`admin-ui`**: Vue 3 + TypeScript dashboard with CoreUI components, bias visualization, and user authentication and real-time story feeds with an admin dashboard
 - **`db`**: MySQL for persistent storage, Elasticsearch for advanced search and analytics, Redis for API response caching